Thailand : Trade Balance, Exports and Imports (2020)

 Historically, maybe a bit surprising for some, Thailand had a negative trade balance with the rest of the world, for a big chunk the time.
-If a positive trade balance is present, it remains relatively small (see period between 2001-2019)
+If a positive trade balance is present, it remained relatively small (see period between 2001-2014)

 Of course, if not for crude oil imports, the trade balance would be positive most if not all of the time.
 This applies to a lot of other countries as well.